What you should do to ensure email deliverability with SendGrid

 Reference: Official Documentation

-Configure this from Settings > Mail Settings > Event Webhook.
+Set this up from Settings > Mail Settings > Event Webhook.

-You can receive events for email delivery, opens, clicks, bounces, etc. This allows you to detect delivery anomalies early and respond quickly to list quality issues.
+Receive events for email delivery, opens, clicks, bounces, etc. This helps detect delivery anomalies early and respond quickly to list quality issues.

 Email Validation API